Generalization error of min-norm interpolators in transfer learning: Covariate Shift

 The key insights from the plots are summarized as follows.
-Figure \ref{fig:design_shift} (a) illustrates the generalization error of the pooled min-$\ell_2$-norm interpolator, showcasing the double descent phenomena across varying $p,n_1,n_2$.
+Figure \ref{fig:design_shift}(a) illustrates the generalization error of the pooled min-$\ell_2$-norm interpolator, showcasing the double descent phenomena across varying $p,n_1,n_2$.
 The generalization error of the target-based interpolator is represented by dotted horizontal lines.
-We observe that in the overparameterized regime, if $n_1$ is small, the pooled estimator consistently outperforms the target-based estimator.
-Figure \ref{fig:design_shift} (b), presents our findings from Proposition \ref{prop:cov_shift_kappa}.
+We observe that in the overparametrized regime, if $n_1$ is small, the pooled estimator consistently outperforms the target-based estimator.
+Figure \ref{fig:design_shift}(b) presents our findings from Proposition \ref{prop:cov_shift_kappa}.
 For small values of $n_1$, the generalization error decreases with the degree of heterogeneity, i.e., the value of $\kappa$.
-However, for $n_1> \min \{p/2, p-n_2\}$, higher values of $\kappa$ results in higher generalization error.
+However, for $n_1> \min \{p/2, p-n_2\}$, higher values of $\kappa$ result in higher generalization error.
 A notable scenario occurs at $n_1 = \min \{p/2, p-n_2\}$, where the generalization error becomes independent of $\kappa$, causing all curves to intersect at a single point.
-Finally, Figure \ref{fig:design_shift} (c) demonstrates the dependence of the generalization error on the SNR.
+Finally, Figure \ref{fig:design_shift}(c) demonstrates the dependence of the generalization error on the SNR.
 Higher SNR values lead to significantly higher error when $n_1$ is small, but the curves tend to converge at the interpolation threshold, i.e., when the total sample size matches the number of covariates.
+As in Figure \ref{fig:design_shift}(a), the null estimator $\hat \bbeta_{\text{null}} = 0$ can outperform both interpolators throughout the range of source sample sizes $n_1$ for sufficiently small SNR (e.g., $\textnormal{SNR} = 1$ in Figure \ref{fig:design_shift}(c)).
+In such SNR regimes, this comparison should not be interpreted as identifying a practically useful transfer procedure: see Appendix \appendixref{sec:null_comparison}{J.4} for more.